cosmos/relayer/docs/testing.md

 # Testing

-The relayer contains a testing framework designed to be used to test compatability between different cosmos-sdk based chains for IBC relaying.
-This will be especially useful during the period where IBC is under active development as it will provide a central integration test to ensure that the many different implemenations all work together.
+The relayer contains a testing framework designed to be used to test compatibility between different cosmos-sdk based chains for IBC relaying.
+This will be especially useful during the period where IBC is under active development as it will provide a central integration test to ensure that the many different implementations all work together.
 It will also be required if you are looking to participate with a custom zone in Game of Zones.

 ## Using the test framework

 Because of the nature of the relayer (i.e. it is meant to run against different chains), mocking out the interfaces for unit tests would be prohibitively expensive from a resources point of view.
-Because of this, I've decided to go with a full integration testing framework that tests the user-critical paths of the relayer code for each chain to ensure compatability between the chains and a functional Game of Zones.
+Because of this, I've decided to go with a full integration testing framework that tests the user-critical paths of the relayer code for each chain to ensure compatibility between the chains and a functional Game of Zones.
 To add your chain to the framework, follow the guide below:

 ### Overview

 The test framework is built using `go test` and `docker`.
 What is happening for each test is that a number of independent chains of a specified type are spun up and the relayer runs a series of transactions and tests for the expected results.
-We are using the [`ory/dockertest`](https://github.com/ory/dockertest) to provide a nice interface for using docker programatically w/in the tests.
+We are using the [`ory/dockertest`](https://github.com/ory/dockertest) to provide a nice interface for using docker programmatically w/in the tests.

 ### Step 1: Write a Dockerfile and publish an image for your chain

-The testing framework expects your chain to have a `Dockerfile` with an `ENTRYPOINT` script that accepts two arguements: `chain-id`, which should be unique to the individual test, and `relayer-address`, an address to include in the genesis file so that the testing relayer has access to funds.
-This is normally best acomplished with an `./entrypoint.sh` script that performs the necessary chain bootstrapping.
+The testing framework expects your chain to have a `Dockerfile` with an `ENTRYPOINT` script that accepts two arguments: `chain-id`, which should be unique to the individual test, and `relayer-address`, an address to include in the genesis file so that the testing relayer has access to funds.
+This is normally best accomplished with an `./entrypoint.sh` script that performs the necessary chain bootstrapping.
 The `cosmos/gaia` repositories provide an example of both:

 - [`./entrypoint.sh`](https://github.com/cosmos/gaia/tree/master/contrib/single-node.sh)
 - [`Dockerfile.test`](https://github.com/cosmos/gaia/tree/master/contrib/Dockerfile.test)

 Then you need to build and push your image to a public image repository.
 Having it tagged with the git sha and branch is best practice.
-See the build proceedure for the gaia image:
+See the build procedure for the gaia image:

 - [`Makefile`](https://github.com/cosmos/gaia/blob/master/Makefile#L164)